donghaozhang/coding_challenge/README.md

 * Apply K-Means clustering to group the images into clusters based on their extracted features.
 * use t-SNE to reduce the dimensionality of feature space and plot clustered image.
-![alt text](results/fp_patterns.png "K-means Clustering") The initial assumption of the k-means clustering is that we will observe certain
+![alt text](results/fp_patterns.png "K-means Clustering") As shown in the k-means figure above, these false positive images can be clustered using image pixels or t-sne projected features.
+The initial assumption of the k-means clustering is that we will observe certain patterns in true labels figure.
+And based on that, we use the pattern to improve the performance of the classifier.
+However, there is no obvious pattern of true class labels.

 ## Limitation
 The functions save_false_positives and test_model should be merged together, so the inference is only required to